Legendrian knots and constructible sheaves: Different views of a Legendrian invariant

 \subsubsection{Examples}

 Here are typical legible objects on some local front diagrams (near a strand, a cusp, and a crossing)

-The composition of the maps on the cusps is required to be the identity map of $V^\bullet$, and the square around the crossing must commute (or even commute and have acyclic total complex, if it is to obey the crossing condition.)
-For an explanation of the name ``legible,'' compare the right-hand diagram to \eqref{eq:tullushostilius}.
+The composition of the maps on the cusps is required to be the identity map of $V^\bullet$, and the square around the crossing must commute (or both commute and have acyclic total complex, if it is to obey the crossing condition).
+We use the word ``legible'' to convey that it is easier to draw the data of a legible diagram directly on the front diagram, than it is to draw the data of an object of $\Fun^{\bullet}_{\Lambda}(\cS,k)$.
+For example the right-hand diagram above is more readable than \eqref{eq:tullushostilius}.